ST10258256/PROG7314-Final_Part-GameGuesser/README.md

 ## Features
 The features for this project include
 - Two Game modes where the user will guess the game's name from the given criteria that they give you
-- and a streak fetaure to incetivise play
+- There is a streak fetaure to incetivise play and the user will have to come and play a game everyday for it to work
 -  A Enclclopedia where it will list all the games from the database, and the user will be able to filter the games to met some criteria
 - A chatbot that will allow the user to query it.
 - There is a settings page where the user can change the language for the app, the user details, log out

 ---